eazyliving/fyyd-api/README.md

 * **url (optional, string)** the episode's url as stated inside the podcast's feed.
 * **term (optional,string)** a search term to find inside the episodes.

 Please note: title, guid, pubdate, duration, url and term add episodes together.
-Think of an logical OR.
+Think of a logical OR.

 In contrast to that, podcast_id and podcast_title restrict all episodes to podcasts matching to one of podcast_id or podcast_title.